harpertoken/github-dotfiles/README.md

 ### Ollama Tool

 Rust CLI for managing Ollama models.
-See [ollama-tool/README.md](./ollama-tool/README.md) for details.
+Run with `./bin/ollama-tool` or see [ollama-tool/README.md](./ollama-tool/README.md) for details.

 ### Updating and Restoring Dotfiles